 Meditation has a quieting effect and significantly decreases activity in the DMN.
 And when the mind does start to wander, those who regularly meditate are much better at snapping out of it.

-The world, in fact, is a place of abundance, with limitless opportunities.
+The world, in fact, is a place of abundance with limitless opportunities.
 Remind yourself of this every day, regardless of your age.
 Open yourself up to all that the world has to offer.
-As Dr. Wayne Dyer wrote in his book, Real Magic,

 Before you go to bed at night, think of five things for which you are grateful.
 Better yet, write them down.
-These can be common, everyday occurrences like seeing a beautiful sunset or learning something new or hearing your favorite song on the radio.
+These can be common, everyday occurrences, like seeing a beautiful sunset, learning something new, or hearing your favorite song on the radio.

-As Dr. Robert Emmons, a professor at UC Davis and the world’s leading scientific expert on gratitude once wrote,
+As Dr. Robert Emmons, a professor at UC Davis and the world’s leading scientific expert on gratitude, wrote,

 “Gratitude is, first and foremost, a way of seeing that alters our gaze.”

 Need a little inspiration on how to practice gratitude?
-Here’re 40 Simple Ways To Practice Gratitude
+Here are 40 Simple Ways To Practice Gratitude.

-I can’t help but feel a tinge of regret when I think of the years during which I never pursued my passions.
-Certainly, if you’re having a midlife crisis, it might seem hard to feel passionate about anything.
-But you can reinvigorate your spirit with a remarkably simple activity.
+Certainly, if you’re having a midlife crisis, it might seem hard to feel passionate about anything, but you can reinvigorate your spirit with a remarkably simple activity.

-One of my least favorite places to go is the gym.
-And one of my least favorite things to do is well… going to the gym.
-Of course, exercise is by far the most widely recommended way to stave off negative feelings and gain perspective.
+Exercise is, by far, the most widely recommended way to stave off negative feelings and gain perspective.
 But you don’t need to go to the gym to get exercise.

-Make a list of everything you’d like to accomplish in the next year, in the next five years and in the next ten years.
+Make a list of everything you’d like to accomplish in the next year, in the next five years, and the next ten years.
 Talk to a coach or someone you love about your goals, and work out a plan to achieve them.